wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 operation, meaning that it can be accessed immediately at time T2.
 The value is updated to T2 + t, which is the time the entry will be free for access again in the future.

+Note that this queuing simulation only handles in-order requests, i.e., the accesses time T2 must be a non-decreasing sequence.
+As we will see later in the coherence controller section, this property is trivially guaranteed by the cache controller processing memory events at a tick-by-tick manner.
+This is also the part where SST does not strictly follow the principles of DES:
+Theoretically speaking, a component being simulated by DES shall only remember the state at the current cycle, and state changes at a future cycle shall be implemented by enqueuing an event that updates the state at the future cycle.
+The cache hierarchy designers abandons this idea, due to the overhead it takes to enqueue a trivial state change object (i.e., changing the state of the block from busy to free), and just uses a variable to remember a future state change.

 ### Replacement Manager